Discover formaldehyde in the air with the air-Q!

 How is formaldehyde formed in the air?

-Formaldehyde in the air is caused by outgassing from furniture, paints, adhesives and wood-based materials.
+Formaldehyde in indoor air is caused by outgassing from furniture, paints, adhesives and wood-based materials.
 The concentration can increase, particularly in poorly ventilated rooms, which can cause health problems such as eye irritation, headaches or respiratory problems.

 Measuring formaldehyde - how to determine exposure